Veon (company)

-VEON Ltd. (formerly VimpelCom Ltd.), also known as VEON Group, is a multinational telecommunication and digital services company.
-Headquartered in Dubai, the company is publicly traded on the U.S.-based NASDAQ stock exchange.
-VEON operates in six markets in Europe and Asia, including Bangladesh, Kazakhstan, Kyrgyzstan, Pakistan, Ukraine and Uzbekistan.
-Specific brands include Banglalink in Bangladesh, Jazz in Pakistan, Kyivstar in Ukraine, and units operating in Kazakhstan, Kyrgyzstan, and Uzbekistan under the Beeline brand.
-In 2024, the company had 160 million total customers, 1.8 million fixed line customers, and 111 million monthly active users of its digital services, with products and services in areas such as mobile financial services, entertainment, health, and education among others.
+VEON Ltd. (formerly known as VimpelCom Ltd.), also known as VEON Group, is a multinational telecommunications and digital services company.
+Headquartered in Dubai, United Arab Emirates, the company is publicly traded on the U.S.-based Nasdaq stock exchange.

+VEON operates in five markets in Europe and Asia: Bangladesh, Kazakhstan, Pakistan, Ukraine, and Uzbekistan.
+Its principal telecommunications brands include Banglalink in Bangladesh, Jazz in Pakistan, Kyivstar in Ukraine, and Beeline in Kazakhstan and Uzbekistan.

+As of the second quarter of 2026, VEON reported 151.5 million mobile subscribers.
+Its digital services recorded 227.7 million users active during the quarter in aggregate; VEON's definition of digital customers may count the same user more than once when the user is active across multiple services.

 History

 2009–2016

-VEON was founded in 2009 as VimpelCom, a multinational holding company.
+VEON Ltd. was founded in 2009 as VimpelCom Ltd., a multinational holding company.
 Incorporated in Bermuda and headquartered in the Netherlands, VimpelCom was formed when Telenor and Alfa agreed to merge their assets in the telecommunications companies PJSC VimpelCom and Kyivstar.
 At the time of the incorporation, Kyivstar was Ukraine's largest wireless operator, while PJSC VimpelCom was the second-largest telecommunications operator in Russia.
-Kyivstar had been founded in 1994 by Ihor Lytovchenko, also its long-term CEO.
-PJSC VimpelCom, founded in 1992 by an American businessman Augie K Fabela II and Dmitry Zimin as a mobile carrier, had launched its Beeline brand in 1993 and listed on the NYSE in 1996.
+Kyivstar had been founded in 1994 by Ihor Lytovchenko, who also served as its long-term CEO.
+PJSC VimpelCom, founded in 1992 by American businessman Augie K Fabela II and Dmitry Zimin, was established as a mobile carrier.
+It launched its Beeline brand in 1993 and listed on the New York Stock Exchange in 1996.